 IT administrators are often an underappreciated bunch.
 We call them anytime of the day (and night) and expect them to answer to our beck and call.
 What people don’t realize is they’re not just managing you and your department, but possibly managing one or even multiple campuses.
 So, if there’s a way to simplify or automate systems, administrators will appreciate it.
 Lecture capture systems are a great place to start.

 It all begins with a video management system (VMS).
-Find one with open capture standard support, and wide destination options, that will be flexible and scalable to keep up your school’s current and future needs.
-Step 2 is to find an encoder appliance that is compatible with your institution’s designated VMS.
-There are many options available out there, but pick one that lets you reliably stream and record lectures at the highest quality.
-Encoders also equipped with a centralized monitoring application that provide added functionality, giving a bird’s eye view on all appliances across the network, drastically reducing time spent on maintenance.
-The activity of every appliance can be viewed from an online singular dashboard, without having to individually log into each classroom’s unit.
+Find one that allows videos from any source to be hosted, and is flexible and scalable to keep up with your school’s current and future needs.
+Step 2 is to find an affordable encoder appliance that is compatible with your institution’s designated VMS.
+An encoder that offers a low one-time investment and no annual fees will allow you to expand the number of classrooms that are lecture capture enabled.
+Next step is to pick one that lets you reliably stream and record lectures at the highest quality.
+Encoders that are equipped with a centralized monitoring application provide added functionality by giving a bird’s eye view of all appliances across the network.
+The activity of every appliance can be viewed from an online singular dashboard, without having to individually log into each classroom’s unit, drastically reducing time spent on maintenance.
 Appliances can even be put into groups such as medicine or dentistry for streamlined management across entire faculties.

-Be on the lookout for additional bonus features like scheduling to pre-arrange stream and record start/stop times or automate file transfers at off peak-hours to reduce network congestion.
+Be on the lookout for additional bonus features.
+Scheduling to pre-arrange stream and record start/stop times, automated file transfers that connect directly with your VMS of choice, and file management options for storage all help reduce administrative tasks.
 The more benefits, the better.